The topology of local quaternionic toric actions

 The purpose of the present paper is to investigate the \emph{global topological invariants} of manifolds endowed with local quaternionic toric actions, building on the geometric framework established in \cite{bg25}.
 Our main objective is to show that the machinery of spectral sequences used in toric topology extends naturally to the quaternionic setting and provides concrete computational tools for fundamental groups, cohomology, $K$-theory, and signature-type invariants.

 More precisely, let a compact connected \(4n\)-dimensional manifold $M^{4n}$ equipped with a local $Q^n$-action and orbit map

 As shown in \cite{bg25}, the orbit space $B_M$ is an $n$-dimensional manifold with corners endowed with a natural quaternionic integral affine structure.
-We show that this orbit space $B_M$ encodes the topology of $M^{4n}$.
+We show that much of the global topology of $M^{4n}$ is encoded in the orbit space $B_M$.
 The transition automorphisms $\{\rho_{\alpha\beta}\}\subset \mathrm{Aut}(Q^n)$ of a weakly regular atlas (Definition \ref{def:weakly_regular}) determine a principal $\mathrm{Aut}(Q^n)$-bundle $P_M\to B_M$ and an associated lattice subbundle $\mathcal{L}_M$ over the codimension-one strata of $B_M$.
 The pair $(P_M,\mathcal{L}_M)$, is called the \emph{characteristic pair} (Definition \ref{def: characteristic_pair}), from which we construct the associated \emph{canonical model} $M_{(P_M,\mathcal{L}_M)}$ (Definition \ref{def:canonical_model}) that provides a topological representative of the local action.

-Building on this local model of quaternionic toric actions and the associated orbit fibration $\pi_M : M^{4n} \to B_M$, we investigate the fundamental topological invariants of $M^{4n}$.
+Building on this local model of quaternionic toric actions and the associated stratified orbit projection \(\pi_M:M^{4n}\to B_M\), we investigate the fundamental topological invariants of \(M^{4n}\).
 From this geometric framework, we derive a series of structural results connecting the topology of the total space to that of its orbit space.

-The orbit projection $\pi_M$ induces an isomorphism on fundamental groups , reflecting the fact that the quaternionic torus fibers are simply connected.
+The orbit projection $\pi_M$ induces an isomorphism on fundamental groups, reflecting the fact that the quaternionic torus fibers are simply connected.
 More precisely, in Proposition \ref{prop:pi1}, we prove that for a compact connected manifold \(M^{4n}\) with a local \(Q^n\)-action, the orbit map induces an isomorphism

 and then we provide a construction to compute cohomology groups.
-The Leray-Serre spectral sequence associated with the orbit fibration $\pi_M$ and taking local coefficients in the fiber cohomology $H^\bullet(Q^n;\mathbb{Z})$, provides a natural tool for computing $H^\bullet(M^{4n};\mathbb{Z})$; in particular, it collapses in low degrees, yielding explicit identifications of $H^1(M^{4n};\mathbb{Z})$ and $H^2(M^{4n};\mathbb{Z})$ with the corresponding cohomology groups of $B_M$.
-Therefore, we have:
+The Leray--Serre type spectral sequence associated with the orbit filtration

+provides a natural tool for computing \(H^\bullet(M^{4n};\mathbb Z)\).
+Its cellular form takes into account the stratified nature of the orbit projection: over a cell contained in a face \(F\subset B_M\), the relevant coefficient group is the cohomology of the corresponding orbit \(Q^F\).
+In low degrees, the simply connectedness of the quaternionic orbits implies the expected identifications